Randomized Gaussian Process Upper Confidence Bound with Tighter Bayesian Regret Bounds: Regret Analysis

 where $C_1 \coloneqq 2 / \log(1 + \sigma^{-2})$. \end{theorem} See Appendix~\ref{app:proof_continuous} for the proof.
 Unfortunately, in this case, $\EE[\zeta_t] = O(\log t)$ and the resulting BCR bound is $O(\sqrt{T \gamma_T \log T})$.
 This is because the discretization of input domain $\cX_t$, which is refined as $|\cX_t| = O(t^{2d})$, is required to obtain the BCR bound for the infinite domain.
 Since we cannot avoid the dependence on $|\cX|$ also in Theorem~\ref{theo:BCR_IRGPUCB_discrete}, the resulting BCR bound in Theorem~\ref{theo:BCR_IRGPUCB_continuous} requires the term $\log(|\cX_t|) = O\bigl(2d \log(t) \bigr)$.

-On the other hand, to bound the BSR, refining the discretization is not necessarily needed.
-That is, we can obtain the following corollaries for finite and infinite input domains, respectively: \begin{corollary}[BSR bound for finite domain] Fix a required accuracy $\eta > 0$.
+As discussed above, our proof for BCR needs to refine the discretization as $|\cX_t| = O(t^{2d})$ to bound the summation of the discretization error.
+On the other hand, if we aim to bound ${\rm BSR}_T < \eta$, the discretization error at an iteration is only required to be smaller than $\eta$.
+Therefore, the refinement of the discretization is not necessarily needed.
+Hence, we can obtain the following corollaries for finite and infinite input domains, respectively: \begin{corollary}[BSR bound for finite domain] Fix a required accuracy $\eta > 0$.
 Assume the same condition as in Theorem~\ref{theo:BCR_IRGPUCB_discrete}.
 Then, by running IRGP-UCB, ${\rm BSR}_T \leq \eta$ by at most $T$ function evaluations, where $T$ is the smallest positive integer satisfying the following inequality:

 where $C_1 \coloneqq 2 / \log(1 + \sigma^{-2})$ and $C_2 \coloneqq 2 + s$. \end{corollary} \begin{corollary}[BSR bound for infinite domain] Fix a required accuracy $\eta > 0$.
 Assume the same condition as in Theorem~\ref{theo:BCR_IRGPUCB_continuous} except for $s_\eta = 2d \log(2bdr \bigl( \sqrt{\log (ad)} + \sqrt{\pi} / 2\bigr) / \eta) - 2 \log 2$.
 Then, by running IRGP-UCB, ${\rm BSR}_T \leq \eta$ by at most $T$ function evaluations, where $T$ is the smallest positive integer satisfying the following inequality: